M4tRetI/ChatGroup/README.md

 # ChatGroup
-My chat app for a group communication
+A single room Client-Server chat for Windows